Tottie: The Story of a Doll's House: Background

 Rumer Godden's original children's book was written shortly after the Second World War.
 It is unusual in the sensitive way it exercises children's emotions.
-Marchpane still sends shivers down the spine, and the shocking fate of Birdie startles the reader with its reality.
 Initially Godden disliked the idea of Oliver Postgate reproducing the book.

 Godden's publisher, Kaye Webb, founder of Puffin Books, did not see the point of the exercise either, asking "Can you really make a film in which the real life adults not only say nothing but don't even move, whilst the dolls speak and come to life?"
 If these hurdles were not enough, the BBC shied away from the directness of a film that showed on screen the destruction of a favourite character.
 Initial doubts were replaced with enthusiasm and Godden took part and persuaded her publisher, her literary agent and his family, as well as Peter Firmin and Oliver Postgate, to take on the roles of the real life characters.
 The film was bought by Goldcrest and sold to the BBC.

 The first series was originally transmitted in February 1984, and repeated in October/November 1985 and September 1988.
 The second series was originally transmitted in September/October 1986 and repeated in September 1987 and December 1991/January 1992, making it a very rare example of a series transmitted as late as the 1990s on BBC TV which subsequently was for a substantial period of time no longer believed to exist in broadcast quality.